 We have spent many years studying Apologia Science, so it’s no secret to you all that we LOVE it.
 However, I haven’t really highlighted our FAVORITE projects from Apologia Science through the years here, and today, that’s going to change!

 Why?
 Because if you’re like me you want to SEE why people love something.
 Not just hear about it right?
 So, here have been some of our FAVORITE projects from Apologia science.

 Bird Feeders~Flying Creatures of the 5th Day

 This is without a doubt our favorite project from Apologia.
-Kristen actually took it to the science fair and placed second with it.
+My middle actually took it to the science fair and placed second with it.
 It was SO much fun!